The 20 Best Proteus-Like Syndrome Doctors in Austria

 Innsbruck, AT

-Sigrid Tinschert practices in Innsbruck, Austria.
+Sigrid Tinschert practices practicing medicine in Innsbruck, Austria.
 Ms. Tinschert is rated as an Experienced expert by MediFind in the treatment of Proteus-Like Syndrome.
-Her top areas of expertise are Jones Syndrome, Acromicric Dysplasia, Syndactyly, and Coloboma.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Jones Syndrome, Acromicric Dysplasia, Syndactyly, and Coloboma.

 Experienced in Proteus-Like Syndrome